 Comparing homeowners insurance policies

 The homeowners insurance comparison process is very demanding.
 Finding the right policy will require time, patience, and tenacity.
-Too many homeowners make the mistake of merely comparing the premiums of every insurance company on their list--which is definitely NOT how it’s supposed to be.
+Too many homeowners make the mistake of merely comparing the premiums of every insurance company on their list--which is NOT how it’s supposed to be.

 With wise decision making and loads of patience, you’re bound to find homeowners insurance that offers excellent value for money.